georust/rinex/rinex-cli/README.md

 ### Analysis and report files

 Analysis and reports are generated in HTML, in the `rinex/rinex-cli/product` directory.

-For each session, you get a `rinex/rinex-cli/product/$PRIMARY` folder, where $PRIMARY is the name of the `--fp`  primary RINEX file that was given to the command line.

-This allows generating and saving multiple reports in successive tool invokations.
+Analysis is named after the primary RINEX file, so it is possible to generate several products and keep them.

+Some advanced computations and analysis are possible with this tool, refer to the dedicated sections.

+## `teqc` operations

+`teqc` is a well known application to process RINEX.
+Unlike teqc, this application is not capable of processing Binary RINEX ("BINEX") and proprietary formats in general.

+Some teqc operations are supported:

+- [merge](doc/merge.md) several RINEX together into a single file.
+- [split](doc/split.md) given RINEX into two
+- [resampling](doc/sampling.md) to reduce data quantity
+- [quality check](doc/qc.md): file quality check, mainly Observations

 ## Getting started

 Grab the binary for your architecture
 [from the latest release](https://github.com/gwbres/rinex/releases).

-or compile the application manually:
+Or compile the application manually:

 ```shell
 cargo build --release
 ./target/release/rinex-cli -h
 ```

-When we say "rinex-cli", we now imply "target/release/rinex-cli".
+From now on, "rinex-cli" means "target/release/rinex-cli" previously compiled.

-All examples described here are based around our
+All examples depicted in this documentation suite uses our [test data](https://github.com/gwbres/rinex/tree/main/test_resources).
-[test data](https://github.com/gwbres/rinex/tree/main/test_resources).
-This means you have everything to reproduce the examples on your side.
+That means you have everything to reproduce the provided examples on your side.

 ## Command line interface

 File paths have to be absolute.
 Arguments order does not matter to this application:

 ```bash